OFDataCommittee/OFMLHackathon/doc/overview.rst

     maintain contextual relationships between tensors.
     This is useful when clients produce tensors and metadata that are referenced or utilized together.
+-   An API for efficiently aggregating ``DataSet`` objects distributed on more or more database node
 -   Compatibility with SmartSim ensemble capabilities to prevent key collisions with tensors, ``DataSet``, models, and scripts when